juji/lucidlines/doc/databank.md

 ```

 ::: warning
-Data storage is typically handled automatically by LucidLines, when `serverPort` option is used.
-The DataBank API is primarily intended for advanced users who need direct access to the data layer.
+DataBank is automatically created and managed by LucidLines regardless of configuration.
+The API documented here is for advanced use cases where you need direct access to log data programmatically.
 Most users won't need to interact with DataBank directly.

+**Note:** In the example above, `serverPort` is not set, meaning the web interface isn't running.
+While databank still collects and stores all command output, nothing is consuming or displaying it.
+Add `serverPort` to enable the web dashboard, or use `databank.subscribe()` to process logs programmatically.
 :::

 ## `addData(type, data)`